denizsurmeli/random-graph-generator/README.md

 # Random Graph Generators

 A collection of graph generators.
+The research paper can be found [here](/assets/IE456_Project.pdf).

 ## Dependencies: